gokultp/gokultp.github.io/_posts/2016-08-19-a-journey-with-http.markdown

 Ohhhh! yeah I could find out the bullshit!!!!

 Actually what is happening here, the web browser is sending a request.
-So first our server needs to be receive it.
-But here the server is not trying to receive anything but trying to send some data.
+So first our server needs to be receive it,  here the server is not trying to receive anything but trying to send some data.
+So thats the problem !!

 see the code